hforge/itools/README.txt

 Python 2.5.2 or later is required.
 The GLib [1] library version 2.12 or later is required.
 For Windows pywin32 [2] is needed.

-For the implementation of RML (itools.pdf) to work the package reportlab [3] must be installed.
+To get the "PDF Markup Language" (PML) working the package reportlab 2.2 or later [3] must be installed.

 The "itools.xapian" package requires the Xapian [4] library (xapian-core) and its Python wrapper (xapian-bindings), version 1.0.7 or later is required.